Uniminutoarduino/SBCReview/README.md

 # Repo info on Single-Board Computers

-Support materials for the article "A systematic literature review on single-board computers in engineering and computer science education"
+Description: Support materials for the article "A systematic literature review on single-board computers in engineering and computer science education"